CareBoo/unity-algorand-sdk/docs/getting_started.md

 | `indexer`                     | [`IndexerClient`](xref:Algorand.Unity.IndexerClient) | Query the Algorand Blockchain and lookup account, asset, or smart contract information. |
 | `kmd` (Key Management Daemon) | [`KmdClient`](xref:Algorand.Unity.KmdClient)         | Manage private keys and accounts securely in a wallet hosted by the node.               |

 When developing locally, it's **very** important to have an Algorand node setup for quick iteration and testing.
-See [Developing with Algorand Sandbox](getting_started/developing_with_sandbox.md) for a guide on setting up a local Algorand network for this purpose.
+See [the documentation on AlgoKit](https://developer.algorand.org/docs/get-details/algokit/) for a guide on setting up a local Algorand network for this purpose.

 ## How do I write to an Algorand Blockchain?